kboerkei/PlanHaus/replit.md

   - Colors, vibe, and Pinterest boards → Inspiration section (creates inspiration items)
 - API endpoints now auto-create default projects when needed to enable immediate functionality
 - Enhanced user experience: no forced redirects to intake form, immediate access to all features

+### Brand Name Change to PlanHaus (January 15, 2025)
+- Updated all application branding from "Gatherly" to "PlanHaus"
+- Modified page titles, headers, footers, and authentication messages
+- Updated sidebar logo and company references throughout the application
+- Changed HTML title and all user-facing brand mentions to reflect new name
+- Consistent branding across all components and user-facing text